rdeville-public-bak/my_programs.dynamic_prompt.bak/doc/configuration.md

 # Additional notes

 If you want a good starting point, I provided the file `common.example.sh` that I use as base configuration for all my workstations.

 This file have lots of comment to help understand what variables stands for.

 Moreover, in this file, I alread handled most configuration, such as defining variable for 16 colors terminal emulator, 256 colors terminal emulator and true colors terminal emulator.

 You can copy it to your desire `$(hostname).sh` or simply modify its value to make it your own.

+Finally, if you want to keep your configuration versioned for later used, you can take a look at [doc/keep_your_configuration.md][keep-your-configuration].

 [configuring-prompt-line]: #configuring-prompt-line